 Net Metering

 Solar owners can participate in net metering if their utility company has a program.
-Net metering is an easy way to save on energy costs.
+Net metering is an easy way to save on energy costs—32% of our 1,000 surveyed solar buyers have participated in a net metering program.
 Any excess energy your solar panel system generates goes back to the power grid.
 Your utility provider gives you credits per kilowatt-hour (kWh) of energy sent back.
 You can use these credits to pay future electric bills.

 Follow these steps to enroll: